soi-20/brains/_pages/quotes.md

 Money doesn't mean anything to me.
 I've made a lot of money, but I want to enjoy life and not stress myself building my bank account.
 I give lots away and live simply, mostly out of a suitcase in hotels.
 We all know that good health is much more important. -**Keanu Reeves**

+---

+The intellectual question that I ask at the start of my book is, “Tell me something that’s true that very few people agree with you on.”
+This is a terrific interview question.
+Even when people can read on the Internet that you’re going to ask this question to everybody you interview, they still find it really hard to answer.
+And it’s hard to answer not because people don’t have any ideas.
+Everyone has ideas.
+Everyone has things they believe to be true that other people won’t agree with you on.
+But they’re not things you want to say. - **Peter Thiel**

 # Grit